hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 Please I need an answer to this

 [5:47:29](#syGITgZzLYyEaczCXpMfX8tn2auPY6D1KyJonffCxEs) </-+>:
-I have Ì†ΩÌ∞ù practicing this language for 2 weeks now but wanted to know it's uses in creating projects
+I have üêù practicing this language for 2 weeks now but wanted to know it's uses in creating projects

 [9:34:17](#jdJD0tEyM5uVPw-9wTWOBZGn6qTra2JYY7eXaeraWwU) <GiuseppeChillemi (GiuseppeChillemi)>:
 Desktop applications, small inhouse networking,  IOT